 Place That Love On Top

-Our bodies lose heat evenly throughout but it’s most felt in our torsos.
-You lose heat evenly throughout your body, but you feel it most in your torso.
-If you bundle up on top, you’ll be able to go slimmer down below with your favourite over the knee boots.
+Although our bodies basically lose heat evenly throughout, it can be said that it’s most felt in our torsos.
+Therefore if you bundle up on top, you’ll be able to go slimmer down below with your favourite over the knee boots for example.

 Opting for lighter accessories is key when dressing for ambivalent weather.
 Swap a knitted scarf for one lightweight in a comfy material.
 Your hat can easily be changed from wool to a more breathable material.